Job Title: Director of Education

 - Provide all staff (direct reports and others) with a strong, supportive, approachable presence, empowering staff, building clear goals and work plans, facilitating access to resources, accountability, and troubleshooting.

 - Manage, evaluate and hire (as needed) a faculty of 30-40 artist/teachers, studio managers, Registrar, and Facilities Manager, as well as identify, hire, train and manage temporary summer/vacation staff.

 - Manage budget for education and exhibition programs revenues and expenses.

-- Oversee schedule for building use, including income generating rentals and community requests
+- Oversee annual schedule for in person and online classes, including income generating rentals and community requests.

 - Supervise the Registrar regarding registrations, class participation and cancellations.